This accessibility statement applies to leeds-art.ac.uk

 Contacting us by phone or visiting us in person

-Whilst we currently do not provide a text relay service for people who are D/deaf, hearing impaired or have a speech impediment, please contact us at email@example.com and we can discuss with you the options available.
+Whilst we currently do not provide a text relay service for people for are D/deaf, hearing impaired or have a speech impediment, please contact us at email@example.com and we can discuss with you the options available.

 We have audio induction loops available, or if you contact us before your visit we can arrange a British Sign Language (BSL) interpreter.
 Please be aware that we do not have an in-house interpreter, so this will be dependent on third-party availability.